-It must be said however, Sir John was being less like Charles Dickens’ most famous miser, and more like a rational soul calling time on an institution that has long since lost its lustre with many close observers of corporate governance.
+It must be said however, that Sir John was being less like Charles Dickens’ most famous miser, and more like a rational soul calling time on an institution that has long since lost its lustre with many close observers of corporate governance.

-But the demise of the FRC is just one in many significant events that marked 2018 as a big year for governance: yet another corporate failure triggered the end of the FRC; audit quality and the audit market was placed under the microscope and found wanting; the UK got a new governance code designed for “long-term” value; executive pay continued to be a national debate; the murder of Saudi Arabian journalist Jamal Khashoggi indicated CEOs could be agents for change; and the a major report highlighted the role companies and investors have to play in speeding up the battle against climate change.
+But the demise of the FRC is just one in many significant events that marked 2018 as a big year for governance: yet another corporate failure triggered the end of the FRC; audit quality and the audit market was placed under the microscope and found wanting; the UK got a new governance code designed for “long-term” value; executive pay continued to be a national debate; the murder of Saudi Arabian journalist Jamal Khashoggi indicated CEOs could be agents for change; and a major report highlighted the role companies and investors have to play in speeding up the battle against climate change.

 End of the FRC

 Though the year closes with uncertainty over Brexit, there are now no unknowns about the future of the FRC.
-The body is destined to be wound up and replaced by a new organisation: The Audit, Reporting and Governance Authority.
-The move comes on the recommendation of the Kingman review appointed earlier in the year by government to look at whether the FRC was still relevant.
+The body is destined to be wound up and replaced by a new organisation: the Audit, Reporting and Governance Authority.
+The move comes on the recommendation of the Kingman review appointed earlier in the year by the government to look at whether the FRC was still relevant.

 The review said it had done a good job on governance but in other areas was found wanting.
-It noted the FRC stood accused of moving too slowly, being too close to the organisations it regulates and being “too timid”.
+It noted that the FRC stood accused of moving too slowly, being too close to the organisations it regulates and being “too timid”.
 Things had to change.

-Reforms are on the way elsewhere too after the Competion and Markets Authority (CMA) issued its own report on the audit market.
+Reforms are on the way elsewhere too after the Competition and Markets Authority (CMA) issued its own report on the audit market.
 Here the CMA advised audit and non audit services of the big firms be split into separating operating units to minimuse conflicts of interest.
 It also wants closer scrutiny of the audit committees and their auditor appointments.

 Indeed the FRC has an unfinished inquiry probing the Carillion audit, though a report from MPs accused the firm of failing to exercise professional scepticism towards company’s accounting judgements.
 KPMG’s public image took a further beating a routine check prompted the regulator to conclude that audit quality at the firm had fallen.